asxalex/gcode2pic/README.md

+## CNC curve emulator
 this is a gcode emulator, which draws the picture accroding to the g-code which is widely used in CNC.

+the output is stored in test.png under the folder.

 ## usage
 $ python2 gcode_runner.py gcode_filename [width] [height]